What is Liquidation (also known as Business Wind Up)?

 Winding Up A Solvent Company

-A solvent company must be is a position to pay all its debts within a 12 month period and the directors make a declaration of solvency under a form 520 (ASIC).
-It is an offense under the corporations act 2001 to make a false declaration for solvency.
-We advise obtaining professional advice prior to making a declaration for solvency or proceeding with any wind up actions.
+A solvent company must be a position to pay all its debts within 12 months, and the directors make a declaration of solvency under a form 520 (ASIC).
+As such, it is an offence under the corporations' act 2001 to make a false declaration for solvency.
+Therefore, we advise obtaining professional advice before making a declaration for solvency or proceeding with any liquidation or business wind up actions.

 Winding up an insolvent company

-There are number of different requirements when an insolvent company is being wound up.
-The most important is that the company cannot trade or conduct business as usual, as it can result in civil penalties or criminal charges under the corporations act.
+Government requirements need to be met by an insolvent company when being liquidated.
+Consequently, the most important requirement is that the company cannot trade or conduct business as usual.
+Certainly, it can result in civil penalties or criminal charges under the Corporations Act.

-A liquidators job is to take over control of the insolvent company and is required to ensure that creditors are treated fairly.
-The liquidators job is to liquidate the company assets and pay back a fair distribution to the creditors.
+A liquidator's job is to take over control of the insolvent company.
+Plus, ensure creditors are treated fairly.
+As such, the liquidators' job is to sell the company assets and pay back a fair distribution to the creditors.

-It is important to employ the services of a professional insolvency practitioner to assist in determining if your company is solvent, insolvent and the steps required to move your company through this transition.
+It is essential to employ the services of a professional insolvency practitioner to assist in determining if your company is solvent, or insolvent and the steps required to move your company through this transition.